PositroniumSpectroscopy/positronium/README.rst

 Bohr
 ~~~~

-contains an adaptation of the Rydberg formula, which is used to
-calculate the principle energy levels of positronium, or the interval
+Can be used to calculate the principle energy levels of positronium,
-between two levels.
-The default unit is 'eV', however, this can be
+or the interval between two levels.
+The default unit is 'eV', however,
-changed using the keyword argument 'unit'.
+this can be changed using the keyword argument 'unit'.

 For instance, the UV wavelength (in nm) needed to excite the Lyman-alpha
 transition can be found by:

 .. code:: python

-    >>> from positronium import Bohr
+    >>> from positronium.Bohr import energy
-    >>> Bohr.energy(1, 2, unit='nm')
+    >>> energy(1, 2, unit='nm')
-    243.00454681357735
+    243.00454681426382

 This accepts numpy arrays for the initial (n1) and/ or final (n2) energy
 level, e.g.,